nesamouzehkesh/leo/README.md

 - [ ] Dark/light theme switching
 - [ ] Enhanced accessibility
 - [ ] Mobile optimization
-- [ ] Ran out of time to implement prefilling of the form with user data from cookies if they land on `/` by clicking on profile icon.
+- [x] ✅ **Form prefill with server-side data** - Users can now edit their profile seamlessly
-- [ ] Ran out of time to do the full in brand stayling for error pages 🥀
+- [x] ✅ Full in brand styling for error pages
 - [ ] Needed more time to investigate the issues related to pagination numbers and what api was returning (which I still believe is the cause) and how it also interferes with search results as I have explained above in `API Limitations & Development Roadblocks` section.

 ## 📸 Screenshots